jtzingsheim1/Dice-Roll-Application/README.md

 assignment are shown below.
 We were free to choose our own topic, and I decided to make a simple game based on the rolling of two dice.
 This repo contains the application script and a folder of the dice images used as output.
 The script uses the `shiny` package to build and run the package.
+The application is hosted on shinyapps.io [here][4].

 ## Original Project Instructions